memsql/SingleStoreNETConnector/docs/content/troubleshooting/connection-reuse.md

 # Connection Reuse

-A `MySqlConnection` object may only be used for one operation at a time.
-It may not be shared across multiple threads and used simultaneously, nor reused on the same thread while there is an open `MySqlDataReader`.
+A `SingleStoreConnection` object may only be used for one operation at a time.
+It may not be shared across multiple threads and used simultaneously, nor reused on the same thread while there is an open `SingleStoreDataReader`.

 ## Examples of Prohibited Use